 Consider whether a firm has offices in other countries – this will tell you a lot about its business model and strategy.
 Clearly, a firm with offices abroad is regularly involved in cross-jurisdictional work, such as transactions between multinational companies.
 To serve such clients effectively, it is essential to be able to work with lawyers in other countries and collaborate across borders.

 Who are the firm’s clients?

-Commercial lawyers also give an ongoing legal perspective to clients on how they can achieve their commercial objectives.
+Commercial lawyers also provide clients with an ongoing legal perspective on how to achieve their commercial objectives.

 How does the firm generate income?

-Obviously, firms provide legal services to their clients in return for payment, but there is much more to know than this.
-Traditionally, lawyers charge for their time (often called ‘billable hours’) by recording each unit of time that they spend on a particular piece of work for a client (in many cases, one unit is just six minutes).
+Law firms provide legal services to their clients in return for payment, but that’s not all.
+Traditionally, lawyers charge for their time (this is called ‘billable hours’) by recording each unit of time that they spend on a piece of work for a client (eg, one unit is six minutes).
 From this, the partner in charge puts together a final bill for the service that the client must pay.

 However, clients are increasingly demanding fixed fees or an upper limit to what can be charged by firms for the work that they do, which puts pressure on firms’ profitability.

 How is the firm structured?

 Law firms are generally partnerships, not companies, where partners make all-important decisions on the running of the firm.
 Many firms choose to set up as a limited liability partnership (LLP), a partnership/company hybrid.